-Electorate: 4,542 (1st August 2023 register) Recommended Number of Parish Councillors: 13 merge with Humberston, Waltham and Cleethorpes to form Cleethorpes Town Council.
-The second respondee had no problem with either proposal.
+Electorate: 4,542 (1st August 2023 register) Recommended Number of Parish Councillors: 13

 Feedback from First Stage Consultation: The six respondents are split equally regarding their views on the effectiveness of the parish council and also regarding changes to the parish boundaries.
 The local issues raised during the consultation will need to be sent to the Parish Council for their attention.